North Island, New Zealand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Take care to choose the necessary type.
-The majority of adapters on sale are just plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types I. Check that you choose the right type.
+The vast majority of adapters currently sold are simply plug changers and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most locations.

 Make your flight more comfortable with an airplane phone mount